geometalab/geojson2vt/README.md

 # geojson2vt
-Converts GeoJSON to vector tiles
+Port to Pyton of [JS GeoJSON-VT](https://github.com/mapbox/geojson-vt) for slicing GeoJSON into vector tiles on the fly.

 ### Usage